Device Discovery and IP Addressing

 If the IP address is in the subnet of your Ethernet connections, you can click "Connect" to open socket connection and activate the appropriate viewer module.

-To find USB or serial devices (S500 on USB or serial, Ping sounders) you must check "Enable Serial Devices" in Settings/SonarLink and Discovery Options.
+To find USB or serial devices (S500 on USB or serial, Ping sounders) you must check "Enable Serial Devices" at the bottom of Session Configurations.
 Ping and Ping360 devices routed through BlueOS ports 9090 and 9092 will automatically be discovered without enabling this setting.

 See the following sections for discussion of the user controls for each specific device.